Klepac-Ceraj-Lab/Resonance/manuscript/Figure4.md

-# Figure3 - RandomForest prediction of cogScores from DEM, Taxonomic and Functional Profiles
+# Figure4 - RandomForest prediction of Brain Segments from DEMO + Taxonomic Profiles
 ```julia
 using Chain
 using CSV